How to Comply With New Laws as You Grow

 Provincial and Federal Incorporation

-As a corporation, you may wish to register an operating or trade name (subsidiary or branch) which is known as a DBA, or “Doing Business As”.
-DBA’s are registered as proprietorship with one owner being the corporation.
-Since the DBA falls under the corporate umbrella, it would have the limited liability of the corporation and it would use the same business numbers, but it would not have name protection.
+DBAs are registered as proprietorships, with one owner being the corporation.
+Since they fall under the corporate umbrella, they have the corporation’s limited liability and use the same business numbers, but don’t have name protection.

 Filing and Reporting